TorreBooj/js-data-types/readme.md

 <!-- 10:35 5 minutes -->
 ## Working with Arrays - Demo

-Javascript arrays are usually created with an array literal:
+JavaScript arrays are usually created with an array literal:

 ```javascript
 var a = ["dog", "cat", "hen"];